 Mariculture Sustainability Index (MSI): Mariculture Sustainability and Mariculture Regulations

-The MSI score is obtained as a combination of all the indices.
-For the Ocean Health Index, one subset of these was used to calculate mariculture sustainability and another to calculate mariculture regulations.
-In addition, the indicator on genetic escapees was used to estimate the pressure of mariculture upon the delivery of the biodiversity goal.
+The MSI score is obtained as a combination of all 13 indicators.
+The Ocean Health Index used one subset of MSI indicators to calculate mariculture sustainability and another subset to calculate mariculture regulations.
+Additionally, the indicator on genetic escapees was used to estimate the pressure of mariculture upon the delivery of the biodiversity goal.

 Which Goals Does This Affect?